wiktor-obrebski/projectksi/docs/source/progs/squeezeit-implementation.rst

   - client side (by LESS javascript compiler)
   - server side (by *lessc* tool)

 Both are diffrent and both are useful.
-You can choose way projectksi LESS is compiling by set *projectksi.web_deps.less_compiler.side* to *client* or *server* value.
+You can choose way than projectksi LESS is compiling by set *projectksi.web_deps.less_compiler.side* to *client* or *server* value.
 To compile LESS files in server side you need have *lessc* installed.
 You can found instruction how to do this on LESS website.
 On Ubuntu it will: